peholmst/VERA/docs/design-decisions/20230720_002_VERA_Dispatcher_Server_Blocking_Or_Non_Blocking_API.md

 * More performant and resource efficient than a blocking design.
 * A good opportunity to learn how to write non-blocking APIs.
+* A non-blocking API can be turned into a blocking one, but not the other way around.

 *Cons*: